Attune-Automation/Kickstart-RHEL-Red-Hat-Enterprise-Linux-on-ESXi/README.md

 Creates and kickstarts a RHEL7 BIOS virtual machine on ESXi.

+### Kickstart RHEL7 UEFI on ESXi

+Creates and kickstarts a RHEL7 UEFI virtual machine on ESXi.

 ### Kickstart RHEL8 BIOS on ESXi

 Creates and kickstarts a RHEL8 BIOS virtual machine on ESXi.